mikaws/chatgpt-microservice-ts/README.md

 }
 ```

-- `chatId`: Provide to continue an existing chat.
+- `chatId`: Omit to start a new chat, or provide to continue an existing chat.
 - `userId`: Your user identifier.
 - `userMessage`: The message to send.
 - `config`: (Optional) Chat configuration (model, tokens, etc.).